 When Can You Charge a Solar Power Bank?

-That being said, it’s no use to charge your power bank in a location that lacks sunlight, even if it’s the hottest hour of the day.
+That said, it’s no use to charge your power bank in a location without sunlight, even if it’s the hottest hour of the day.
 Instead, try charging your solar devices before noon.
 Solar devices tend to collect more energy when the light energy is highest, before noon when the sun is at its peak in the sky.

 Can You Charge Solar Power Bank In Indirect Sunlight?